rinetd/system-configuration/README.md

 system-configuration
 ====================

-system configuration for my mac and linux
+system configuration for mac and linux